adammcdonagh/otf-addons-vault/README.md

 If these variables are set in the environment, then these will be used if not set elsewhere.

+# Vault KV Secrets Engine Version

+The default version is v1.
+This can be overridden by setting the environment variable `VAULT_API_VER` to `v2` (or specifying the variable manually)

 # Variable Lookup

 Variables can be looked up using the `vault` plugin.
 This is done using standard Jinja2 syntax e.g;